bio-raum/FooDMe2/docs/help/step-by-step_guide.md

     Setting up a remote profile can take a little bit of time.
 If possible, plan ahead or use an alternative method in the meantime.

+!!!
+Warning

+    Working behing a proxy may require some [extra configuration](troubleshooting.md#working-behind-a-proxy).

 A few examples are given below; these can be extended as described in the [Nextflow documentation](https://www.nextflow.io/docs/latest/config.html#configuration-file).

 !!!
 Warning Distributed compute infrastructures